jhopia/me/README.md

 - Via strong leadership partnership, worked to enable Developer Experience improvements, Open Source Program Office, and enabling DevOps Services that would be consumed by our 500 engineers to help deliver solutions

 2020
-- Covid impact personally and have been on a personal development journey on career next steps.
+- Covid impact personally and have been on a personal development journey on career next steps, back at CWT August of 2021.

+2021
+- Working with FerskTech on a greenfield startup solution, very exciting opportunity!

 # If you are Interested
 Something must of caught your eye, thank you for continuing to read my personal journey.